CALL FOR PAPERS – 2018 ACUADS Conference

 Abstract submissions should comprise 2 pages as follows:

 - Cover sheet: Paper title, author(s), affiliation, phone, email, brief biographical details (100 words).
 Please indicate if you are willing to act as a referee of abstracts and whether you wish to have the paper refereed.
 Please indicate if you are eligible for a Postgraduate Scholarship (see below)

 - Abstract: Paper title, 250 words, up to 5 key words

 Three Scholarships of $500, funded by ACUADS are available for HDR students.
 Eligible students (full-time HDR, <$40,000 annual income) may put funds towards registration, accommodation and/or travel costs.
 Recipients will be selected from papers marked eligible.
-Successful recipients will be notified by Friday 29thof June.
+Successful recipients have been notified by Friday 29th of June.